terrapower/armi/doc/developer/guide.rst

 invoke ARMI with ``python -m armi run``, the ``__main__.py`` file is loaded and all valid Entry Points are dynamically loaded.
 The proper entry point (in this case, :py:class:`armi.cli.run.RunEntryPoint`) is invoked.
-As ARMI initializes itself, settings are loaded into a :py:class:`CaseSettings <armi.settings.caseSettings.CaseSettings>` object.
+As ARMI initializes itself, settings are loaded into a :py:class:`Settings <armi.settings.caseSettings.Settings>` object.
 From those settings, an :py:class:`Operator <armi.operators.operator.Operator>` subclass is built by a factory and its ``operate`` method is called.
 This fires up the main ARMI analysis loop and its interface stack is looped over as indicated by user